 Highly competitive companies need information systems that are secure, help create competitive advantage, improve business performance, and meet business goals and objectives.
-Students pursuing this degree option will benefit from its blended concentration on programming and information security.
-Courses have extensive hands-on components that allow students to use a variety of tools to explore both areas of concentration.
+Students pursuing this degree option will benefit from its blended concentration on information management processes, systems analysis and design, and information security.
+The program combines problem solving, critical thinking, and communications skills with extensive hands-on components, providing students with the ability to use a variety of tools while exploring these areas of concentration.

 Many course projects parallel actual customer requirements, giving students experience in dealing with the dynamics of real world projects.
-Coupled with the right work experience, graduates from this program may qualify for the following career opportunities:
+When coupled with related work experience, graduates from this program may qualify for the following career opportunities: